 - Evaluate whether it can be canceled before the sale or included in the price negotiation

-- It is important to have legal advice, so as not to end up paying for something that is not your responsibility.
+- It is important to have legal advice so that you don't end up paying for something that doesn't belong to you.

 Practical example: buying a home with encumbrances

-To understand these types of exercises, there's nothing like putting them into practice.
-So, we ask you to sit down and imagine you want to buy a €200,000 apartment and, suddenly, you request the property registry extract.
+To understand this type of exercise, there's nothing like putting it into practice.
+That's why we ask you to sit down and imagine that you want to buy a flat for €200,000 and, suddenly, you request the simple registration note.

-The document itself tells you that it has an existing mortgage of €50,000 in the seller's name, with a lien for unpaid taxes of €2,000 and with a right of way that gives your neighbors the right to use part of your garden.
+The document itself tells you that you have an existing mortgage of €50,000 in the seller's name, with a tax lien of €2,000 and with an easement that gives your neighbors the right to use part of your garden.

-It seems unbelievable, doesn't it?
-Well, it happens every day.
+What does lying look like?
+Well, it's something that happens every day.
 In this case, we recommend:

 Existing mortgage:

-- Subrogation: If the bank allows it, you could take over the €50,000 mortgage under the same conditions.
+- Subrogation: If the bank allows it, you could take on the €50,000 mortgage under the same conditions.

-- Cancellation: The seller pays the €50,000 before the sale and the property is free of this encumbrance.
+- Cancellation: The seller pays the €50,000 before the sale and the home is free of this charge.

-- Lien: The €2,000 debt must be settled before the sale, otherwise the property cannot be legally transferred.
+The €2,000 debt must be settled before the sale, otherwise the property could not be legally transferred.

-- Easement: It does not prevent the purchase, but you must take into account that the neighbor has a right of way, which limits the use of the garden.
+It does not prevent the purchase, but you must take into account that the neighbor has the right of way, which limits the use of the garden.

 As a result of all this:

-- Additional expenses: resolve the lien (€2,000) or ensure that the seller pays it.
+- Additional expenses: resolve the seizure (€2,000) or ensure that the seller pays it.

-- Usage limitations: existing easement that does not affect the price but does affect the enjoyment of the property.
+- Use limitations: current easement that does not affect the price but does affect the enjoyment of the property.

-When you take out a mortgage, it's super important to have the Nota Simple (property registry extract) to have all the possible information about the mortgage.
+When you take out a mortgage, it is super important that you have the Nota Simple to have all the possible information about the mortgage.

-That way, you can say "Home sweet home".
+So, you can say this about “Home, sweet home”.